 - But the percent of people who consumed the free offer (in this case, a free ebook and a free video tutorial) was lower among those who were required to double opt-in.
 They never saw the link to consume the free offer because they never confirmed their email address — the step that was required before we would send them their freebie link.

-- However, of those who did not confirm, 51% did open and read subsequent email newsletters.
+- However, of those who did not confirm, 51% did open and read subsequent email newsletters within the week.
 Even though they did not confirm, they were still active and engaged.

 - Opt-out rates were the same, regardless of confirmation status.

 - Requiring double opt-ins gives us the benefits above, but doesn’t stop us from mailing to those who don’t confirm (if we want to).